vitorio55/esp8266-pet-feeder/README.md

 * 1x optional case for the ESP8266
 * ~15x nylon cable ties
 * 1x optional wooden front support
-* 2x optional L shapped metal supports for the wooden front support
+* 2x optional L shaped metal supports for the wooden front support
-* 2x wood planks for the sctructure
+* 2x wood planks for the structure
 * 1x DC power source compatible with L7805 regulator (I used a 9V DC)
+* 2x female jumper cables for servo cable extension
+* 2x shrink tube sections for the servo cable extensions
 * screws for the structure

 #### Electronical components